mdsadique-inam/adonis-2fa/README.md

 ## Introduction

-Two Factor Authentication using `node-2fa` integration for AdonisJS.
+Two Factor Authentication using `otplib` and `qrcode` integration for AdonisJS.

 ## Documentation